dreamatic-tech/careers/developer-20230725.md

 - Experience working with MongoDB
 - Be comfortable working and exporting from Figma and similar design toolkits
 - Experience with GIT (GitHub) and GitFlow is vital
-- Excellent command of English and communication is critical (you might be coding, but communication and understanding are vital)
+- Easy in communication (you might be coding, but communication skills are vital)
+- Profound in English (all our documentation and most of communication are in English)

 __What we expect from you:__